ZhangHCFJEA/GroundMotionCNN/README.md

 # GroundMotionCNN
-Predicte seismic intensity by using CNN for earthquake early warning (EEW).
+Onsite seismic intensity (e.g. MMI) prediction by using the Convolution Neural Network (CNN) for earthquake early warning (EEW).